zama-ai/concrete/docs/tutorial/comparisons.md

 #### Cons

-- If you are not doing anything else with the operands, or doing less costly operations compared to comparison, it will introduce up to two unnecessary table lookups and slow down execution compared to `fhe.ComparisonStrategy.THREE_TLU_CASTED`.
+- If you are not doing anything else with the operands, or doing less costly operations compared to comparison, it will introduce up to two unnecessary table lookups and slow down execution compared to `fhe.ComparisonStrategy.ONE_TLU_PROMOTED`.

 #### Example